damar-iswara/Brido-KRAI-2024-Computer-Vision/README.md

 *Preprocessing Dataset*
 - Dataset: We get the dataset manually using our  webcam, so the actual performance of the robot and the model is similar.
-**- Annotation**: For the annotation, we used Roboflow as a platform to annotate, preprocessing, and augmentation of the dataset.
+- Annotation: For the annotation, we used Roboflow as a platform to annotate, preprocessing, and augmentation of the dataset.
-**- Format**: To adjust the dataset after process above, i also used Roboflow to convert it to the YOLOv8 format.
+- Format: To adjust the dataset after process above, i also used Roboflow to convert it to the YOLOv8 format.

 Roboflow: https://roboflow.com/